-In connection with the Second Lien Note Facility, the Company also issued warrants (the "2017 Warrants") to the purchasers of the Second Lien Notes pursuant to a Warrant Purchase Agreement dated as of June 29, 2017 (the "Warrant Purchase Agreement").
-The 2017 Warrants entitle the purchasers of the Warrants to purchase shares of Common Stock, representing at the time of any exercise of the 2017 Warrants an equivalent number of shares equal to 4.99% of the Common Stock of the Company on a fully diluted basis, subject to the terms of the Warrant Agreement governing the Warrants, dated as of June 29, 2017 (the "Warrant Agreement").
-The 2017 Warrants, considered a derivative and subject to remeasurement at each reporting period, are reflected in other non-current liabilities at a fair value of \$16.9 million.
+In connection with the Second Lien Note Facility, the Company also issued the 2017 Warrants to the purchasers of the Second Lien Notes pursuant to the Warrant Purchase Agreement.
+The 2017 Warrants entitle the purchasers of the 2017 Warrants to purchase shares of Common Stock, representing at the time of any exercise of the 2017 Warrants an equivalent number of shares equal to 4.99% of the Common Stock of the Company on a fully diluted basis, subject to the terms of the Warrant Agreement.
+The 2017

+Warrants, considered a derivative and subject to remeasurement at each reporting period, are reflected in other non-current liabilities in the unaudited consolidated balance sheet.
+The 2017 Warrants, subsequent to a remeasurement adjustment of \$1.1 million, are carried at a fair value of \$18.0 million at September 30, 2017.